JonathanCMitchell/Vehicle-Detection/README.md

 * Take in the output from `Car_Finder.find_cars` (which are the detection coordinates above)
 * Reset the heatmap if 20 frames have passed since our last reset
 * Take in the detection coordinates and update the heatmap by adding 5 to each value within the heatmap's bounding box
+# TODO: Show ./output_images/HOG_subsampling_on_test1
+* Above, as you can see we have more than one bounding box.
+Therefore we need to apply a heatmap in order to determine an accurate region for the vehicle and only draw one box

 # TODO: Show heatmap and car side by side image
 * As you can see, sometimes we get detections that are false positives, in order to remove these false positives we apply a thresholding function
 * Remove the values where the heatmap's values are < 20.
 So it takes ~4 heat maps to pass through the thresholder